Translator for HPLC HINTS and TIPS for Chromatographers

 • The compounds / impurities may not absorb light at the wavelengths scanned;

 • The peak of interest must be retained on the column (K prime > 2) and resolved apart from any observed peaks.
 Don't use peak purity to analyze peak(s) which elute at or near the column void volume (Low K prime values may demonstrate that good chromatography fundamentals were ignored.
 Poor quality methods fail validation).
+Poor quality HPLC method and poorly selected DAD "Purity" settings result in invalid results (audits, recalls etc may result from reliance on a subjective "software" feature).

 We prefer to think of HPLC 'Peak Purity Assessment' as a null test.
 If the recorded peak spectral data slices are different, than you probably have co-elution and/or impurities present (so try and develop a better method to resolve the peaks apart).
 If no differences in the spectra are seen (they are similar), then the peak may be pure or may contain compounds with similar spectra as are commonly seen with related reaction synthesis products or compounds.
 So only when you detect differences in the acquired spectra can you be confident that there IS a qualitative difference or impurity present.
+You will not know what percentage of impurity level is (since you do not know what it is).

 * Due to a general lack of formal training, I often see this software feature being used incorrectly by most chromatographers.
 This is worth repeating... the HPLC method used to obtain the original data must be of the highest quality and the training of the operator must also be at the highest level.
 To use this advanced software feature successfully, an advanced understanding of the fundamentals of chromatography are required as are a detailed understanding of all of the peak purity software features (how to set the correct threshold, obtain reference baselines, Set sampling rate, noise levels, signal extraction, normalization settings…).
 Routine HPLC training classes do not cover these types of tasks.
-Specialized training and practical experience are required to use these tools.
+Years of specialized training and practical experience are required to use these tools.
 Never use the “automated” versions or the manufacturer’s default values to find “Peak Purity”.
 The only correct way to use these features is to manually tune the method and settings to your specific sample.
-Failure to customize the method and settings used may result in invalid data and incorrect purity determinations.
+Failure to customize the method and settings used may result in invalid data and incorrect "purity" determinations.

 ©Copyright, March 1, 1996 by William Letter of Chiralizer Services (Plainsboro, NJ) from a portion of material presented in an HPLC Diode Array Method Development Class.